Symi sailing holidays

 Since St Basil's feast Day is on 1st of January, this is the day that Greeks usually exchange gifts.

-Anchor in 4 – 10 m over sand and weed South Lat Long of the white Church of St. Basil and take a line ashore SW of the Church; open to S – W winds.
+Anchor in 4 – 10 m over sand and weed south Lat Long of the white Church of St. Basil and take a line ashore SW of the Church; open to S – W winds; solid holding in sand; meltemi-proof, and safe in all but SSW – WNW winds.

 C-Map and Navionics show a surplus of rocks and hazards along the bay's craggy shores, which we mostly couldn't locate (likewise no fish farm).
 The Greek publications are likely more accurate.